SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "! <p class="shorttext"><strong>Exploring Read Access Performance with Internal Tables</strong><br/>
 "!
 ABAP cheat sheet example class</p>
 "!
-"! <p>The example class includes several methods that explore both inefficient and potentially more "! efficient code examples affecting performance.</p>
+"! <p>The example class includes several methods that explore the performance of read accesses to "! internal tables of various kinds.</p>
 "! <p>In ADT, choose F9 in ADT to run the class.</p>
 "!
 "! <h2>Note</h2>